anita00001/Portfolio-setup-and-mobile-first/README.md

 ## Acknowledgments

 - Thanks to Microverse for providing me the templates and guiding me in every step to create this project.
-- We have used Figma templates dor designing.
+- We have used Figma templates for designing.